docker/docs/opensource/code.md

 If you'd like to improve the code of any of Docker's projects, we would love to have your contributions.
 All of our projects' code <a href="https://github.com/docker" target="_blank">repositories are on GitHub</a>.

-If you want to contribute to the `docker/docker` repository you should be familiar with or interested in learning Go or the Markdown language.
+If you want to contribute to the `s` repository you should be familiar with or interested in learning Go or the Markdown language.
 If you know other languages, investigate our other repositories&mdash;not all of them run on Go.